Humboldt-WI/blog/content/research/instruction/Manual.md

 ```
 <br>
 <br>
-Although we have pre-defined some of the variables in the header, there are many variables you still need to modify.
+Although we have pre-defined some of the variables in the header, there are many variables you still need to customize.
 <br>
-<b>Varibles have to be modified:</b>
+<b>Varibles have to be customized:</b>

 * ``date``
   The time you publish your post; should follow the format ``'YYYY-MM-DD'``